-The following procedure will be implemented during an emergency: First aid will be administered and the parent will be notified.
-If the parents cannot be reached, the alternate number will be called.
-If no one can be contacted, and the situation is serious, the family doctor and/or emergency services will be contacted.
+Should the injury need emergency care, first aid will be administered and parents will be contacted.
+If parents cannot be reached, the alternate number will be called.
+If no one can be contacted and the situation is serious, the family doctor and/or emergency services will be contacted.
 Parents are urged to notify the school of any significant change in health that occurs in a child.